-- Food, Drink, and Tobacco.
+6. Food, Drink, Tobacco, E-cigarettes, and Vaping.
 You may not have food or drink in class.
-You may not use tobacco of any form on campus.
+You may not use tobacco of any form, use e-cigarettes, or vaporizing devices on campus.

-- Perfumes.
-You should avoid wearing strong perfumes of any kind as other students may be allergic to them.
+13. Fragrances.
+You should avoid wearing strong fragrances of any kind as other students may be allergic to them.

 Typically, violations of the Code of Classroom Conduct will be dealt with as minor infractions.
 However, repetition of minor infractions or other more serious violations of the Code of Student Conduct may lead to removal from the classroom while the matter is resolved and referral to the Vice President for Student Services for disciplinary action.